ViniciusEZ/Python/README.md

 # Python
-Todo meu conhecimento sobre Python
+All my knowledge of Python